To Access the Online Customer Payment Portal Click Here

 Tiered Water Rate StructureIn February of 2014 the City Council adopted revisions to the water rate structure with one of the goals to incentivize residential customers to reduce water consumption during demand peak periods.
 The table below shows the tiered rates.

 Refuse Collection FeeIn December of 2013 the City Council adopted changes to various fees and charges which included a Refuse Collection Fee.
-All residential properties served by The City for sanitation services will be charged a Refuse Collection Fee on the utility bill.
+All residential properties served by The City for sanitation services will be charged a Refuse Collection Fee on the utility bill (regardless of dwelling status).
 Please see Sanitation Section Guidelines for information regarding residential sanitation services.

 Sewer ChargesThe amount of water used during the winter billing quarter establishes the consumption charged for sewer for the next four bills, i.e. during the winter quarter your usage is 5,000 gallons of water, but in the summer water usage jumps to 48,000 gallons.
 The sewer charge will be based on a consumption of 5,000 gallons, not 48,000.